DHTMLX/docs-diagram/docs/api/diagram_editor/copymanager/methods/copystyles_method.md

 editor.model.copyStyles();
 ~~~

-- or pass the id of an element to the method to copy its styles:
+- pass the id of some element to the method to copy its styles

 ~~~js {5}
 const editor = new dhx.DiagramEditor("editor_container", {